app-generator/sample-django-best-practices/README.md

 DEBUG=
 ```

 And finally, build and run the containers.
+The `Dockerfile.dev` at the root of the project is used for the Django application.

 ```bash
 docker-compose up --build -d